exetr/OSSA-Notes/README.md

 |Linux|64|
 |Windows XP/Vista/7/Server|128|

-*Note that due to hops over a network, the TTL value of a system may differ from the values stated above, generally, the closest estimate will be sufficient enough to determine the operating system*
+NOTE: *Due to hops over a network, the TTL value of a system may differ from the values stated above, generally, the closest estimate will be sufficient enough to determine the operating system*

 ##### Private IP Ranges